Last Updated on March 17, 2021 by

 Build Up

-When a team decides to play possessive playing pattern from the back, in a way that the players play short passes from the defenders up to the forward, it is called a build up play.
-It is a more methodical and slower way to play from the defense up to the attack, where the defenders make shorts passes to keep the possession of the ball.
+When a team decides to play a possessive playing pattern from the back, in a way that the players play short passes from the defenders up to the forward, it is called a build-up play.
+It is a more methodical and slower way to play from the defense up to the attack, where the defenders make short passes to keep possession of the ball.

 Check

-It’s a move by a player to ask for a pass from his teammate, where he makes a makes a run checking back to get the ball.
+It’s a move by a player to ask for a pass from his teammate, where he makes a run checking back to get the ball.

 Chilena

-It is a common Latin America word used in football to describe a bicycle kick or an over head kick.
+It is a common Latin American word used in football to describe a bicycle kick or an overhead kick.

 Clasico

-When two local rivals meets in a football game, it is called Clasico, a Spanish term.
+When two local rivals meet in a football game, it is called Clasico, a Spanish term.

 Clean sheet